sy2002/QNICE-FPGA/doc/VGA_Features.md

 ### Sprite Palette RAM
 The Sprite Palette RAM contains the 16-color palette of each sprite.
-The address within the Sprite RAM memory map of a given sprites palette is simply `VGA$SPRITE_PALETTE + 16*sprite_number`.
+The address within the Sprite RAM memory map of a given sprite's palette is simply `VGA_SPRITE_PALETTE + 16*sprite_number`.

-Each word contains the 15-bit color of the corresponding index.
-Bit 15 of each word indicates transparency.
-So if the bit is set, then the corresponding color is completely transparent, i.e. invisible.
+Each of the 16 words contains the 15-bit color of the corresponding index.
+Bit 15 of each word indicates transparency: If this bit is set the corresponding color is completely transparent, i.e. invisible.

 ### Sprite Bitmap RAM
-The sprite bitmap information is layed out row-by-row, with bit 15 of each word being part of the left-most pixel.
+The sprite bitmap information is layed out row-by-row, with bits 15-12 of each word being part of the left-most pixel.

 In high-resolution (32x32x4) mode this means
 ```